top of page

 • How do I know if my child needs speech therapy?

-If you’ve been wondering whether your child’s speech or language is developing as expected, or if you’ve noticed they’re having trouble with speech sounds, understanding language, social communication or feeding, it might be worth getting in touch.
-Common signs might be trouble pronouncing words, following directions or just having a tough time getting their thoughts across.
+If you’ve noticed your child is having difficulty being understood, understanding others, expressing themselves, learning new words, following instructions, or interacting socially, it’s worth seeking advice.
+You don’t need to be certain — part of our role is to assess your child’s skills and guide you on whether therapy is needed, what type, and how often.
 Not sure if therapy is the next step?
 We’ve got you covered!
 We offer 30-minute Consultative Guidance Calls.
 We chat with you, answer your burning questions and help you figure out the best way to support your child.
 Whether you’re on our waitlist or just trying to decide if therapy is right, a call could be a great solution.

 • At what age should I consider speech therapy for my child?